bartvm/mimir/README.rst

     cat log.jsonl | jq 'select(.sample)

-If you want to write the log back to a file after operating on use the ``-c`` flag for compact output.
+If you want to write the log back to a file after operating on it use the ``-c`` flag for compact output.

 .. code:: bash